CatalysmsServerManager/docs/docs/en/CSMM/self-host/one-click.md

 If you do not already have a domain name you wish to use for CSMM, you can create one for free at [Duck DNS](https://www.duckdns.org/).

 After this, CSMM should be running on the domain you specified!
+You can proceed to add your first 7 Days to Die server without any further configuration.